Table of Contents[Hide][Show]

 When planning the trip with my teens one of my greatest resources was another mom who had visited their destination.
 Fellow SheBuysTravel contributor, Dana Zucker had traveled to Puerto Rico multiple times with her own avid teen travelers.
 Her input on safe areas for lodging, running through areas to avoid and advice on adventures helped make myself and my teens more comfortable.

 Learn More: Need Advice on a Destination?
 Visit the SheBuysTravel Community on Facebook!

 Find out which social media platforms your teens are on and if you aren’t already connected to them, connect prior to their trip.

 Have iPhones?
 Turn on the teen’s location sharing.
 This is a safety issue and not even remotely tied to privacy issues.
 These social media apps and location sharing let you follow along on their solo teen travel trip.
 I took great solace in the many Snapchat stories.
 It was fun to watch them enjoying themselves, almost in real-time.

 Discuss Personal Safety

-Drug related crime was a concern where they were going, but only in certain areas.
-Like everywhere else on the planet, you just need to know where to avoid in order to increase your safety.
+Drug-related crime was a concern where they were going, but only in certain areas.
+You just need to know where to avoid in order to increase your safety.